Salomon S/Lab Ultra 2 Review

 No shoe in this review does a better job of locking the foot firmly in place, prohibiting it from moving about on off-camber terrain.
 The interior Endofit sock accomplishes this in conjunction with an exterior rubberized "wing" attached to Salomon's quick lace system.
 The fact that the foot is held firmly in place at all times greatly adds to the stability of the shoe, giving the confidence to push the speed even when the footing is poor.

 The S/Lab Ultra 2's 26mm of foam cushioning under the heel is on the higher end of the spectrum, and it also has 8mm of heel-toe drop, more than we would like to see for a highly stable shoe, but these numbers don't accurately represent the feeling of stability experienced in the field.
-We think it feels just as stable as some shoes with less drop, like the Scarpa Spin Ultra.
+We think it feels just as stable as some shoes with less drop.

 If you have a narrow foot, then you are in luck!
 However, if your foot is wider than average, or you have had a hard time with the fit of Salomons in the past (they have long been characterized as making narrow shoes), then you will likely also have problems with the S/Lab Ultra 2.
-That said, we found these shoes to not be as narrow and constrictive feeling as the first generation of this shoe, due in part to the removal of one of the foot-hugging wings allowing for greater splay in the forefoot.
-While they are still a bit narrow compared to the competition, they are no longer prohibitively so in our opinion.
+That said, we found these shoes aren't as narrow and constrictive feeling as the first generation of this shoe, due in part to the removal of one of the foot-hugging wings allowing for greater splay in the forefoot.

-There is no doubt that the seamless upper is constructed to a top-notch standard of quality, and while they don't use a ton of cushioned padding on the inside in the same way that the Saucony Peregrine ISO does, they are comfortable simply because they fit so snugly, similar to the fit of the La Sportiva Kaptiva.
+There is no doubt that the seamless upper is constructed to a top-notch standard of quality, and while they don't use a ton of cushioned padding on the inside, they are comfortable simply because they fit so snugly.

-In the water test, we found that the S/Lab Ultra 2 was far and away the top performer, so much so that they almost seem like outliers.
+In the water test, we found that the S/Lab Ultra 2 was easily one of the top performers.
 Salomon designed this shoe to perform well in wet conditions, and our findings certainly back this up.

 Our size 11 weighed in at 22.7 ounces per pair.
 While this isn't exactly light, it isn't cumbersome either considering how much shoe you are getting.

 This shoe feels burly and protective, with a ton of rubberized overlays for added protection and durability, though surprisingly, they aren't heavier.
 They are about half an ounce per shoe lighter than the previous version, while the design remains virtually the same, so kudos to Salomon for improving on an already great product.
-For reference, they are virtually the same weight as the Hoka Speedgoat 3 and are lighter than the Salomon Speedcross 5.
+For reference, they are almost the same weight as larger Hokas and are lighter than the Salomon Speedcross 5.

 While these shoes feel very precise while running in them due to their amazingly conforming fit, they certainly are not super sensitive.
 There is a thick, dense piece of foam underfoot that does a great job of protecting the feet, but quite obviously also dampens most of the trail feel.